-For the most part, the ancient mammalian trail network through the Cordillera adhered to the contours of watersheds, with the widest, most-heavily-trodden routes following the flat terrain of the area’s valleys.
-Where high, steep valley walls pinched in on the bottomlands, trails exited the lowlands and ran across the tops of adjacent ridgelines or along the sides of nearby hills.
-Some trails passed over the mountains from the headwaters of one stream to the headwaters of another.
-In open country, the trails displayed less of a discernible pattern.
-For example, atop the sloping plain east of the Chu Pong Massif, the incessant patter of tiny feet and the sharp edges of hooves cut a chaotic system of trails in the landscape.
+The ancient mammalian trail network through the Annamese Cordillera largely adhered to the contours of watersheds, with the widest, most-heavily-trodden routes following the flat terrain of the area’s biggest river valleys, while smaller trails traced the edges of streams and rivulets.
+However, there were exceptions to this general rule.
+For example, where high, steep valley walls pinched in on the bottomlands, trails exited the lowlands and ran across the tops of adjacent ridgelines or along the sides of nearby hills.
+And in open country, trails might dart off in every direction, without any discernible pattern.
+For instance, on the flatheads immediately east of the Chu Pong Massif, animals had created a chaotic system of trails through the understory.

 Sar Luk occupied a prime piece of highlands real estate.
 It sat on a point of land between the Mei and Kroong rivers.
-Those two rivers provided village residents with fresh water and fish.
-Furthermore, the game animals traipsing up and down the Mei and Kroong valleys.
+Those two rivers not only provided village residents with fresh water and fish, but also with game animals that traipsed up and down the Mei and Kroong valleys.
 But that wasn’t all.
-Wild elephants trekked over those same trails.
-And occasionally, the Montagnards captured one of the big animals, tamed it, and then put it to work.
+Wild elephants trekked over those same river valley trails.
+And occasionally the Montagnards captured one of the big animals, tamed it, and then put it to work.